frdmn/ddig/README.md

 Direct dig (ddig)
 ===================

-Simple bash script to query the actual responsible DNS server of a specific domain/hostname.
+Simple bash script to query each actual responsible DNS server for a specific domain/hostname.

 # Installation